disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 long Identifier
 ```

-These get translated as unboxed type wrappers, or `newtypes`, that look like a case class but do not induce any boxing at runtiime.
+These get translated as unboxed type wrappers, or `newtypes`, that look like a case class but do not induce any boxing at runtime.

 ### Collection types